While I do fancy myself someone who knows about most food related things, I had to leave a few blank. (GASP!)

-What did surprise and totally delight me was what was going on inside of these guys’ thin, greenish-pinkish-yellowish skin.
+What did surprise and totally delight me was what was going on inside.

 - Finger limes are a micro-citrus (a few inches long at most), and the flavor of these treasures is somewhere between a lime and a grapefruit.

-- They're filled with hundreds of tiny balls of juice — edible bubbles, if you will.
+- They're filled with hundreds of tiny balls of juice -- edible bubbles, if you will.
 These "bubbles" literally pop between your teeth.
-Oh my!
-Now I get why they’re often called Citrus Caviar.
+Now I get why people call them Citrus Caviar.